black-shadows/System-Design/README.md

 Don’t get lured to dive deep into some particular aspect of the abstract design.
 Not yet.
 Rather, make sure you sketch the important components and the connections between them.
 Justify your ideas in front of the interviewer and try to address every constraint and use case.

 Usually, this sort of high-level design is a combination of well-known techniques, which people have developed.
 You have to make sure you are familiar with what's out there and feel comfortable using this knowledge.
-In this section I will assume that you have enough experience to design such a high-level system.
+In this section, I will assume that you have enough experience to design such a high-level system.
 My goal is to focus more on the next steps, where I will talk mainly about scalability and about removing bottlenecks.

 If you feel like a complete beginner in system design, perhaps it will be very useful for you to first look at a book on the topic or take advantage of some of the resources I've shared in the sections above.